 Being that the sciatic nerve is extremely difficult to remove it requires a highly skilled shochet (a person trained in kosher meat processing).

-Because of this difficulty and the difficultly of removing chelev from certain cuts, kosher processors tend to avoid the back half of the animal and instead sell this area (the hindquarters) to “gentile” processors.
+Because of this difficulty, as well as the time to remove the chelev from certain meats in the hindquarters, kosher processors tend to avoid the back half of the animal and instead sell this area (the hindquarters) to “gentile” processors.

 More on the Hindquarters